 We all talk about the things you must check before buying a used car.
 But let’s talk about things you should do before selling your car.
 If you are selling it on the basis of ‘as it is’ and have mentioned it in the ad as well, then no point doing anything to it.
 But if you are selling your car claiming it’s a reliable piece of machinery and won’t let the new owner down, then you must do and check certain aspects of your car before getting rid of it.
-It is not only good business but in some cases its ethics and concern the safety of new owners as well.
+It is not only good business but, in some cases, its ethics and concerns the safety of new owners as well.

 Besides, considering the used car market it slightly slow nowadays, only those who present their vehicle in the best way and have something substantial to offer will be able to sell their car the quickest.
-One of our regular bloggers Usman Ansari wrote about how hard it can be to sell a car like Suzuki that is considered to be a ‘market car.’
+One of our regular bloggers, Usman Ansari, wrote about how hard it can be to sell a car like Suzuki that is considered to be a ‘market car.’
 So if you are thinking of getting a new car and are looking to sell your current 2004 Honda Civic, I would advise you to do some basic checkups and repairs.
-If you expect others to be honest with your, it’s only logical to be fair with others as well.
-Here are few of the points I thought are necessary to do and check:
+If you expect others to be honest with you, it’s only logical to be fair with others as well.
+Here are a few of the points I thought are necessary to do and check:

 The shinier your car looks, the more chances are there that you will attract a potential buyer.
 Make sure you get your car thoroughly cleaned from inside and outside before putting it up for sale or handing it over to the new buyer.
 No one likes to find a dead rat in their newly bought car.
 Also, it will make your car more presentable.
 The new buyer is not gonna cuss you for handing a stinking dirty car.